IngloriousCoderz/inglorious-engine/README.md

 **"This is fine for toy projects, but immutability will never scale."**

 This critique usually misunderstands how modern immutability works.
-The engine uses structural sharing (via Immer), which means we're not deep-copying the entire game state on every change.
+The engine uses structural sharing (via Mutative), which means we're not deep-copying the entire game state on every change.
 It's incredibly efficient.

 That said, we're pragmatic.
 For performance-critical scenarios like a bullet hell with thousands of short-lived objects, we provide an **entity pooling** system as an escape hatch.
 But for 99% of game logic, we believe the massive benefits of a predictable, testable, and debuggable state (hello, time-travel debugging!) are a worthwhile trade-off for a negligible performance cost.